openhealthcare/opal/doc/docs/guides/referencedata.md

 Prints all loockuplists as JSON to stdout.

+When the `--many-files` argument is passd, the command will write each installed lookup list to a separate file in the `./data/lookuplists` directory of the application.

 #### load_lookup_lists

 Loads lookup lists from all plugins/apps in the Opal JSON format.
 The lookup lists are expected to be in `{{ app }}/data/lookuplists/lookuplists.json`

 Optionally you can pass in an explicit filename with the `-f` argument.